apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/similarity.md

 A "keyword index" is constructed on a set of strings or sets (e.g., OrderedList, UnorderedList).
-Instead of generating grams as in an ngram index, we generate tokens (e.g., words) and for each token, construct an inverted list that includes the ids of the records with this token.
+Instead of generating grams as in an ngram index, we generate tokens (e.g., words) and for each token, construct an inverted list that includes the ids of the objects with this token.
 The following two examples show how to create keyword index on two different types:

 #### Keyword Index on String Type ####